rschristopher/ischristtrue.com/src/truth.md

  what we mean when talking
  about objective knowable truth.
 Aristotle recognized that a first principle of *logos* is necessarily unexplainable (for if a first principle had a causal explanation than that cause would be the first principle).
-Ultimately, these concepts, especially of *logos* as *first principle* synthesized with equivalent Hebrew thought, and formed the basis of Christianity and what we mean today by
+Ultimately, these concepts, especially of *logos* as *first principle* originated from Hebrew thought (such as from the [Septuagint](https://en.wikipedia.org/wiki/Septuagint)), and later formed the foundation of Christianity and what we mean today by
  *objective knowable truth*.

 To be clear, if you claim to be a